Skip to main content

 Letters of Commendation

-Your teachers, Student Services or Executive staff can issue a Letter of Commendation to recognise excellence in academic, social, cultural and community contexts, and are cumulative across all years.
+Your teachers, College Engagement or Executive staff can issue a Letter of Commendation to recognise excellence in academic, social, cultural and community contexts, and are cumulative across all years.
 Five Letters of Commendation earn a Certificate of Merit and three Certificates of Merit earn a Certificate of Excellence.

 Behaviour Management